Home Improvement Contractor License Application Checklist

 - If you want to enroll your business in the Trust Fund, complete the Trust Fund Enrollment Form.
 The fee for joining the Trust Fund is $200.

 Download a list of bonding companies.
-The list is not exhaustive, and DCA does not endorse or recommend any particular bonding company.
+Note: The list is not exhaustive, and DCWP does not endorse or recommend any particular bonding company.

 - Home Improvement Exam and $50 Exam Fee.

-A sole proprietor, general partner, corporate officer, principal, director, member, or shareholder owning 10% or more of company stock must visit the DCA Licensing Center or NYC Small Business Support Center (addresses below) between 9:00 a.m. and 3:00 p.m.
-Monday through Friday to take the Home Improvement Exam.
+A sole proprietor, general partner, corporate officer, principal, director, member, or shareholder owning 10% or more of company stock must schedule an appointment to take the Home Improvement Exam at the DCWP Licensing Center (address below) between 8:00 a.m. and 2:30 p.m.

 The exam consists of 30 questions.
 You must answer a minimum of 21 questions correctly to pass.
 The fee is $50.
 The exam fee is separate from the license fee and is nonrefundable.
 If you fail the exam twice, you must pay the exam fee again in order to retake the exam.

 Download the Home Improvement Examination Guide to help prepare for the exam.

 - Only one of the following persons needs to pass the Home Improvement Exam: sole proprietor, general partner, corporate officer, principal, director, member, or shareholder owning 10% or more of company stock.

 - Fingerprints and Processing Fee.

 All sole proprietors, general partners, corporate officers, principals, directors, members, and all shareholders owning more than 10% of company stock must schedule an appointment with IdentoGO to be fingerprinted: